yagasoft/DynamicsCrm-Libraries/README.md

 ## Changes

+#### _v6.1.1 (2021-05-08)_
++ Added: default factory and pool implementations for easier connection kick off
++ Improved: reworked the implicit pooling implementation for easier usage and more powerful features
++ Improved: reworked the self-balancing implementation for better code and maintenance
++ Improved: made the routing service more generic
++ Improved: reworked the interfaces to make more sense and for better maintenance (it breaks backward compatibility but the library hasn't been downloaded yet)
++ Improved: helpers for easier usage
 #### _v5.3.3 (2021-05-06)_
 + Added: proper warm up logic for all pooling levels
 + Fixed: internal pool initialisation